plentymarkets/plugin-etsy/meta/documents/user_guide_en.md

 ## Installing Etsy in plentymarkets

-After buying the Etsy plugin in the plentyMarketplace, install the market in the menu **Start » Plugins » Tab: Purchases**.
-Then switch to the tab **Plugins** and open **Etsy**.
+After buying the Etsy plugin in the plentyMarketplace, install the market in the menu **Plugins » Plugin Overview**.
+Select the filter **Not installed** or **All** to display plugins that are not installed.
+Then open **Etsy** in the **Plugin Overview** menu.
 Now enter the Keystring and Shared secret in the **Configuration** section.
 You should have received both after creating the app on Etsy.
 Save the setting.

 ### Granting rights